Familial multiple cavernous malformation syndrome

-The presentation is most commonly with seizures (38-55%) 1 and focal neurological deficits while recurrent large haemorrhages and headaches are less frequently encountered.
+The presentation is most commonly with seizures (38-55%) 1 and focal neurological deficits while recurrent large hemorrhages and headaches are less frequently encountered.

 In sporadic cases up to a third of cavernous malformations are multiple.
 When familial the number of cavernomas is higher, typically five or more 1 and may be as high as dozens and dozens.

-The differential is that of other causes of cerebral microhaemorrhages, including 2:
+The differential is that of other causes of cerebral microhemorrhages, including 2: